xinzhan/core-services.en/help/interface/core-services-landing.md

 # About Experience Cloud {#topic_C1087DCC538F4F9A99D983C1BB29EBE0}

-Adobe Experience Cloud services include the [!UICONTROL People] (Audiences and Customer Attributes), Offers, Experience Platform Launch, and Mobile Services.
-You can also access help about user and product management in Experience Cloud.
+Adobe Experience Cloud services include the [!UICONTROL People] (Audiences and Customer Attributes), Experience Platform Launch, and Mobile Services.
+You can also find help on Experience Cloud user and product management.

 To access these services in the Experience Cloud, click the **[!UICONTROL Application Selector]** ![](assets/menu-icon.png).

 ![](assets/platform-core-services.png)

+>[!NOTE]
+>
-Adobe Experience Platform centralizes and standardizes data and content across your enterprise.
-Product documentation for [!UICONTROL Experience Platform] developers is located on [Adobe.io](https://www.adobe.io/apis/experienceplatform/home/services.html).
+>Product documentation for Experience Platform is located [here](https://docs.adobe.com/content/help/en/experience-platform/landing/home.html).
+Technical documentation for [!UICONTROL Experience Platform] developers is located on [Adobe.io](https://www.adobe.io/apis/experienceplatform/home/services.html).

 This help describes the following products and services: